 Dividend pay-out ratio = (200 crore / 500 crore) x 100 = 40%

-A large-cap company that issues dividend stocks usually has a sustainable dividend pay-out ratio; which means it distributes its earnings in such a manner to be able to pay dividends timely while at the same time maintain enough reserves to withstand any probable economic downtrends in the market.
+A large-cap company that issues dividend stocks usually has a sustainable dividend pay-out ratio; which means it distributes its earnings in such a manner to be able to pay dividends timely while at the same time maintaining enough reserves to withstand any probable economic downtrends in the market.

 One of the most significant features of large-cap companies is a consistent increase in their revenues or cash flow over time, which is usually accorded with inflation.

 Businesses or companies that issue dividend stocks also have a growing earning per share.
 It is because these companies are usually industry leaders and enjoy the trust of consumers.
-They, hence, have competitive advantage which allows them to deliver quality products at increased prices.
+They, hence, have a competitive advantage which allows them to deliver quality products at increased prices.

 As mentioned earlier, shareholders of dividend stocks earn dividends on their shares at regular intervals.
 Also, such companies retain a considerable portion of their revenues as Reserves which allows them to continue paying periodic dividends even through a market slump, ensuring consistency in dividend payouts.

 Dividend stocks carry nominal risk when compared to other market-linked financial instruments.
 This can be attributed to a stable financial and operational infrastructure of large cap companies to maintain dividend payments, even during market downtrends.
 Additionally, the prices of such shares remain relatively stable over time.
-Hence, investors do not run the risk of losing their capital or bearing loss on dividend yield stocks.
+Hence, investors do not run the risk of losing their capital or bearing losses on dividend yield stocks.

 Businesses that issue the best dividend yield stocks are usually market leaders; hence, they have a competitive advantage in the market allowing them to regulate the prices of their products at par or above the inflation rate.
 Resultantly, they can also afford to distribute dividends which are in tandem with inflation in the economy.